TrellixVulnTeam/swahilipython_SCMU/Doc/tutorial/errors.rst

 The preceding part of the error message shows the context where the exception happened, in the form of a stack traceback.
-In general it contains a stack traceback listing source lines; however, it will not display lines read from standard input.
+In general it contains a stack traceback listing source lines; however, it will not display lines read kutoka standard input.

 :ref:`bltin-exceptions` lists the built-in exceptions and their meanings.